 - Won’t stand up by itself.
 You must lay it down or against a piece of furniture, or return to dock

-The NEW Shark Rocket Complete with DuoClean (HV382) is currently one of the best Corded Stick Vacuums for hardwood floors, as well as whole-house cleaning.
-Although the Dust Cup capacity has been increased from previous Shark Rocket models it does limit its use as a Primary Vacuum if you have carpeting – especially if you have pets.
+The Shark Rocket Complete with DuoClean (HV382) is currently one of the best Corded Stick Vacuums for hardwood floors, as well as whole-house cleaning.
+Although the Dust Cup capacity has been increased from previous Shark Rocket models it does limit its use as a Primary Vacuum if you have a large house – especially if you have pets.

-If this type of stick vacuum makes sense for your needs but you don’t like the idea of the cord and prefer a lighter weight you should check out the Dyson V8 Absolute Cord-Free Stick Vacuum.
+If this type of stick vacuum makes sense for your needs but you don’t like the idea of the cord and prefer a lighter weight you should check out the Shark IONFlex DuoClean Cord Free Ultra-Light Vacuum (IF201).

 The Dirt Devil SD20000RED Simpli-Stik Bagless Stick Vacuum (Corded) may be the answer to your hardwood floor needs!

 If you’re shopping for an inexpensive lightweight vacuum for your hardwood floors the Dirt Devil SD20000RED Simpli-Stik is an outstanding option.